SachsKaylee/helios/README.md

 Why should you **use** Helios?

-- Helios was developed with a mobile first approach.
+- Helios was developed with a **mobile first** approach.
-- Helios is lightweight - Low resource usage on the server, fast load speeds for your visitors due to Server Side Rendering & Gzip compression.
+- Helios is lightweight - Low resource usage on the server, **fast load speeds** for your visitors due to Server Side Rendering & Compression.
-- Helios is easily forkable - Getting into the codebase and changing things to your liking isn't difficult.
+- Helios is **easily forkable** - Getting into the codebase and changing things to your liking isn't difficult.
-- Helios is MIT licensed - You can do WHATEVER you want with it.
+- Helios is **MIT licensed** - You can do WHATEVER you want with it.
-- Helios is secure, traffic is served over HTTPS(preferably HTTP/2) only.
+- Helios is secure, traffic is served over HTTPS(preferably HTTP/2) only(It doesn't even require you to know anything about SSL.
+It's **automatically encrypted** with a valid certificate!).

 Why should you **not use** Helios?

 - Helios does not offer a plugin system.
 - Helios is mainly aimed at developers.
 If you want to customize something, you are required to touch a code file.
+- Helios doesn't like to run outside of server environments.
+It does run, but requires you to have some knowledge about SSL.

 ## Develop